 MariaDB MaxScale provides a database proxy capable of failover and transaction replay.

 MariaDB Community Server is released under the GNU Public License v2.
 Throughout its history, MariaDB has shown its commitment to open source and the open source community.
-MariaDB Community Server is guaranteed open source, forever and free.
-In addition, commercially developed components such as MariaDB’s MaxScale are released under the Business Software License.
-The source code is always available, after some time the license converts to GPL assuring the software is forever available to the community.
+MariaDB Community Server is guaranteed open source, forever.
+In addition, commercially developed components such as MariaDB’s MaxScale are released under the Business Source License (BSL).
+The source code is always available and after a period of time, the license converts to GPL assuring the software is forever available to the community.

 Teaches the essentials of DBA tasks, and extends administration skills.
 Besides concepts, essential tools, and optimal use of resources, you’ll thoroughly review core administrative tasks: backups and restoration, monitoring and maintaining databases, and user security.Course Fact Sheet